insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 .. code-block:: bash

+    # tcp socket communication
     ZMQ_ENDPOINT="pub+bind:tcp://1.1.1.1:3333"

     # which is equal to
     ZMQ_ENDPOINT="tcp://1.1.1.1:3333"
     ZMQ_TYPE="PUB"
     ZMQ_BIND="True"

-Usually, you must use combinations colored green:
+Not all socket pairs form "sane" communication patterns, so, you must use combinations colored green:

 .. image:: ../_static/img/10_adapters_normal_pairs.png

 The Rules Of Thumb
 ------------------

-Consider the following ideas when planning adapter-framework communication:
+Consider the following ideas when planning ``source-framework-sink`` topologies:

 - Use the framework in the bind mode, adapters in the connect mode; change if it does not work for you.
 - The party which delivers multiplexed stream usually has the bind type; the party which handles a single (non-multiplexed) stream usually has the connect type.